visfest/topics2015/d3-and-react.md

 Should we use D3 as a layout library?
 Or a rendering library?

 Transitions with React don't seem solidly fleshed out

+A lot of people think of D3 to calculate, and react to layout.